Guan06/mina/README.md

 hmp_nc <- hmp@cls_tab
 hmp_nc_dis <- com_dis(hmp_nc, method = "bhjattacharyya")
 ```
-By calculating performing dimensionality reduction and calculating the percentage of unexplained variance using this feature table instead of the initial ASV / OTU table, we can see a marked increase in the signal-to-noise ratio:
+By calculating performing dimensionality reduction and calculating the percentage of unexplained variance using this feature table instead of the initial ASV/OTU table, we can see a marked increase in the signal-to-noise ratio:
 ```r
 get_r2(hmp_nc_dis, hmp_des, group = c("Sex", "Run_center", "Subsite", "Site"))
 hmp_dmr <- dmr(hmp_nc_dis)